gabrielmougard/dumbfs/README.md

     * Directory will be full if more than 128 files
     * Fail to show `.` and `..` with `ls -a` command
 - journalling support

-## License

-`dumbfs` is released under the BSD 2 clause license.
-Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.l